How to Make Histograms in PowerPoint using Excel Charts

 Now, check the Analysis ToolPak option and then click OK.

 Now, you can insert a sample table or data with the data and bins.
-You can copy the data from How to use Histogram in Excel.

 The first column is the input data and the second one are the bins.